 Gordon D Cates, Jr.

 Professor Cates conducts research in three diverse areas spanning atomic, nuclear, and medical physics.
 Unifying these activities is the use of optical pumping and spin exchange, techniques that make it possible to polarize the spins of electrons, atoms and nuclei using light sources such as lasers.
 Critical to such research is the study of spin interactions during atomic collisions, spin-relaxation at surfaces, and numerous aspects of laser physics.
 More>

 Olivier Pfister’s research focuses on experimental quantum optics and quantum information.
 The quantum nature of light (the existence of photons) is a fascinating subject which has turned into a mature experimental field since its inception in the eighties.
 The research by Pfister’s group, “Quantum Fields and Quantum Information” (QFQI), aims at blazing new trails into the realm of quantum information.
-In particular, QFQI and their theory collaborators, Nicolas Menicucci and Steven Flammia at the ...
+In particular, QFQI and their theory collaborators, Nicolas Menicucci and Steven Flammia at the University of Sydney, discovered a new, highly scalable experimental ...
 More>

 Since its first observation in 1995, the process of Bose-Einstein condensation of atomic gases has captured the imagination of many physicists.
 In this phenomenon, a large number of atoms come to occupy the same quantum state, causing the normally ethereal wave function to act rather as a classical, observable wave.
 Our research is focused on developing practical applications for these condensates.
 In particular, we are developing condensate interferometry, in which the atom wave is coherently separated into pieces which are later recombined.
 The result of the recombination depends ...
 More>